People love crossing finish lines. It’s one reason why many endurance events — such as 5Ks, triathlons, and marathons — continue to gain popularity.

 So, what’s your next finish line?
 If you’re looking for inspiration, here are a few I’d recommend considering:

-- Our 60day Challenge has helped thousands of Life Time members make fitness, nutrition, and lifestyle improvements.
-It takes place several times throughout the year, with our next one — which we’re calling Fall Flex — starting on August 7.
+- Our 60day Challenge takes place several times throughout the year and has helped thousands of Life Time members make fitness, nutrition, and lifestyle improvements.

 - For weight-loss goals, we have virtual programs designed to help you with those efforts available in the Life Time Member App.